deepspaceip/deepspaceip.github.io/wg/charter.md

 This working group will work on an overall architecture of using the IP stack in deep space, including documenting the key characteristics that make this environment unique.
 A profile for the QUIC transport will also be defined to make use of QUIC end to end in deep space.
 Given the often disconnected nature of networks on celestial bodies, considerations on the deployment of DNS will be documented.
 Finally, considerations on how to properly design applications in this environment will be provided.

 Out of scope topics are: profiling/modifying TCP, LEO-GEO and NTN/6G, interworking between Bundle Protocol and IP, and any protocol modification.
+Research topics shall be taken by an appropriate IRTF working group.

 The working group should do liaisons with key space stakeholders, such as the working groups of LunaNet Interoperability Specification(LNIS), Interagency Operations Advisory Group(IOAG), Consultative Committee for Space Data Systems(CCSDS), space agencies and space private sector.
 Within IETF, it should coordinate work with tvr, quic and dnsop.